onsi/ginkgo/docs/MIGRATING_TO_V2.md

 #### Migration Strategy:
 Instead, configuration can be accessed using the DSL's `GinkgoConfiguration()` function.
 This will return a `types.SuiteConfig` and `types.ReporterConfig`.
 Users generally don't need to access this configuration - the most commonly used fields by end users are already made available via `GinkgoRandomSeed()` and `GinkgoParallelProcess()`.

-It is generally recommended that users use the CLI to configure Ginkgo as some aspects of configuration must apply to the CLI as well as the suite under tests - nonetheless there are contexts where it is necessary to change Ginkgo's configuration programatically.
+It is generally recommended that users use the CLI to configure Ginkgo as some aspects of configuration must apply to the CLI as well as the suite under tests - nonetheless there are contexts where it is necessary to change Ginkgo's configuration programmatically.
 V2 supports this by allowing users to pass updated configuration into `RunSpecs`:

 ```go
 func TestMySuite(t *testing.T)  {